resteasy/gRPCtoJakartaREST-archetype/README.md

  4. a *buildjar* shell script which can package all of the necessary files in a JAR file

- 5. a *deployjar* shell script which can deploy the JAR file
+ 5. a *deployjar* shell script which can deploy the JAR file [probably needs to be adjusted according to the environment]

 ### Building the gRPC bridge project